Gratitude Letter for Students

 In addition to its benefits for adults, research suggests that gratitude is also good for youth, going hand in hand with greater hope and optimism, higher satisfaction with life, and fewer health complaints.
 Grateful adolescents also have better relationships, receiving more social support from others and being more kind and helpful in turn.

 Like adults, however, students may miss opportunities to express their gratitude.
 The Gratitude Letter offers them a chance to reflect on the people who have made their life better, and to reach out and connect (or reconnect) with those people.
 As the instructions suggest, this can be fun and meaningful.

 Froh, J., Kashdan, T. B., Ozimkowski, K. M., & Miller, N. (2009).
 Who benefits the most from a gratitude intervention in children and adolescents?
 Examining positive affect as a moderator.
 The Journal of Positive Psychology, 4(5), 408–422.

 In this study, students in various grades either wrote and delivered a Gratitude Letter or journaled about their daily activities and feelings.
-The Gratitude Letter led to more positive feelings afterward, and two months later, for students who started the experiment relatively low in positive emotion.
+The Gratitude Letter led to more positive feelings afterward; two months later, students who started the experiment relatively low in positive emotion showed significant improvements.

 Why It Works

 When we’re grateful toward others, we experience many benefits.
 Not only do we focus on and savor the good things in our life, but we also realize that someone cared about us enough to provide it for us.
 That can inspire us to feel better about ourselves, as well as strengthening our relationship to that person.

 The Gratitude Letter is one of the most powerful gratitude practices because you don’t just reflect on your gratitude, but also share it verbally.
 You get to see the other person’s reaction to your letter, which has been known to lead to tears, laughter, and hugs—a memorable experience for both people.

 Giacomo Bono, Ph.D., California State University, Dominguez Hills